byu-oit/awslogin/README.rst

 Once you're logged in, you can execute commands using the AWS CLI or AWS SDK.
 Try running ``aws s3 ls``.

+Currently, AWS temporary credentials are only valid for 1 hour.
+We cache your ADFS session, however, so you can just re-run ``awslogin`` again to get a new set of AWS credentials without logging in again to ADFS.
+Your ADFS login session is valid for 8 hours, after which time you'll be required to login to ADFS again to obtain a new session.

-Currently, awslogin tokens are only valid for 8 or 9 hours.
-To switch accounts just run awslogin again.
+To switch accounts after you've already authenticated to an account, just run awslogin again and select a new account/role combination.

 To use it: